RyuuSlayer/AC-1.7.3/README.md

 Decompiled AdventureCraft rewrite for 1.7.3.

 ## Setup
-Run the following command, replacing "eclipse" with the command your specific ide if you are not using eclipse:
+Run the following command, replacing "idea" with the command your specific ide if you are not using intelliJ:

 ```
-./gradlew eclipse
+./gradlew idea
 ```

 NOTE: if you want sources (recommended), instead run

 ```
-./gradlew rebuildLVT genSources eclipse
+./gradlew rebuildLVT genSources idea
 ```

 Once your mod is complete and ready for use it can be compiled and reobfuscated with:

 ```
-./gradlew build
+./gradlew idea
 ```